 A holdover tenant is someone who originally had the right to stay in their rental unit, but after the term of the rental agreement has ended, they won't leave.
+A roommate who isn't on the lease and stopped paying rent is also considered a holdover tenant.

 In a holdover case, a landlord has two options.
 They may attempt to establish a new rental agreement with the tenant, or they may pursue an eviction case, citing the tenant as a holdover.
 If a tenant has overstayed their right to live in a rental unit and is refusing to pay rent you may not want them living there anymore, so evicting could be your best option.